sandygiuliani/drug_repo/README.md

 **FAQ**
 Q. What is drug repositioning?
 A. The usage of a known drug for a different therapeutic indication.
-For a few examples, see http://en.wikipedia.org/wiki/Drug_repositioning
+If you are not familiar with this at all, try [Wikipedia](http://en.wikipedia.org/wiki/Drug_repositioning)
 Q. What is schistosomiasis?
 A. A very nasty parasitic disease affecting over 200 million people.
-Learn more at: http://www.who.int/topics/schistosomiasis/en/
+Learn more about schistosomiasis on the [World Health Organization website](http://www.who.int/topics/schistosomiasis/en/)
 Q. How does the tool work?
 A. By mapping! known drugs -> their targets -> their domain architecture -> parasite targets
 Q. What is archindex?